therealrinku/robonote/README.md

 ### Used technologies
 * React and Redux
+* Firebase Authentication
 * Firestore database
 * Firebase hosting
+* Sass

 ### Features
-* User login,signup and authentication
+* User authentication
-* Add,mark done,undone and delete todos
+* Add,mark done or undone and delete todos
 * Simple and easy to use interface